learnlatex/learnlatex.github.io/en/help.md

 `% !TEX ` _any text_ `pdf`

-The default behaviour can be explicitly specified by using `pdfjs` as the final token.
+The default behavior can be explicitly specified by using `pdfjs` as the final token.
 For debugging you may sometimes want the log file returned, even if the document produces a PDF with no errors.
 This can be specified by using `log` as the final token in